hansoo1/Arduino-Basic/README.md

 - HC-SR04 (ultrasonic sensor)
 - LM35DZ (temperature sensor)
 - LCD 16x2 4pin(I2C control)

-# Arduino Code
 - Here is sample code.
-According to operation and circuit diagram, plz update.
+According to operation and circuit diagram, you have to modify code!

 # Step4.
 Make a robot!!
 ![image](https://github.com/hansoo1/Arduino-Basic-with-UNITY/assets/107674388/a752777d-1dd4-4043-a521-9f97ff043038)